 - 5. Add coolant in system as necessary.
 Use a funnel to avoid spillage.
 Do not overfill. - 6.
-Properly reinstall pressure cap on cooling tank. - 7.
-Close service cover and lower cargo box.
+Properly reinstall pressure cap on cooling tank.

 NOTE: A cooling system that frequently requires addition of coolant is an indication of leaks or engine problems.